Probiotics for Horses: Gut Health, Digestion, and Performance

 The digestive system plays an important role in fluid balance.
 The hindgut acts as a reservoir for water and electrolytes, helping regulate hydration.

-When gut function is stable, hydration tends to be more consistent.
-When digestion is disrupted, fluid balance may also be affected, which can influence endurance, recovery, and overall performance.
+When gut function is stable, hydration is more consistent.
+When digestion is disrupted, fluid balance may also be affected, influencing endurance, recovery, and overall performance.

 Recovery and Nutrient Utilization

 Recovery depends on how effectively the horse absorbs and uses nutrients from its diet.
-If digestion is inefficient, recovery may be slower, and the horse may require more time or feed to return to baseline condition.
+If digestion is inefficient, recovery is slower, and the horse may require more time or feed to return to baseline condition.

-Efficient digestion supports not only energy production but also tissue repair, metabolic stability, and overall resilience during training and competition.
+Efficient digestion supports energy production, tissue repair, metabolic stability, and overall resilience during training and competition.

 Signs Gut Health May Be Affecting Performance

-These signs often overlap with digestive symptoms, reinforcing the connection between gut health and overall performance.
+These signs often overlap with digestive symptoms in horses, reinforcing the connection between gut health and performance.

 Supporting Performance Through Gut Health